devnote-dev/clip/README.md

 ## Syntax

-The language can be best described as lisp without the parentheses — everything is declared and read left to right.
+The language can be best described as lisp without the parentheses, everything is declared and read left to right.
+Comments are declared using `#` unlike lisp — semicolons actually have meaning (they are delimiters, as they should be).

 ### Variables